Article updated July, 2023.

 2. White Tea

 Green tea has been increasing in popularity recently, but what is white tea?
 Well, it’s not just tea with milk added!
 White tea is made from the most delicate, new leaves of the tea plant and undergoes less processing.
 Its refined flavour is light and pleasant, and it has antioxidant and antimicrobial effects.
-In China, white tea is drunk to improve the appearance of the skin and for oral hygiene.
+In China, white tea is consumed to improve the appearance of the skin and for oral hygiene.

 3. Green, Leafy Vegetables.